-Follow Range Mode is enabled via the horizontal button right of the transport control buttons.
+Follow Range Mode is enabled with the button right of the transport control buttons.
 Follow Range Mode automatically moves the playhead to follow the mouse when it is clicked on a track, and/or to allow quick auditioning of the selected time range.